abbflaabb/BedWars1058/README.md

 - **MULTIARENA**: will require an entire server instance for hosting the mini-game.
 It will protect the lobby world and games can be joined via commands, NPCs, signs and GUIs.
 - **BUNGEE-LEGACY**: the old classic bungee mode where a game means an entire server instance.
 You'll be added to the game when joining the server.
 Arena status will be displayed as MOTD.
 - **BUNGEE**: a brand new scalable bungee mode.
 It can host multiple arenas on the same server instance, clone and start new arenas when needed so other players can join.
 The server can be automatically restarted after a certain amount of games played.
 This will require installing [BedWarsProxy](https://www.spigotmc.org/resources/bedwarsproxy.66642/) on your lobby servers so players can join.
 And of course, you can run as many servers as you want in bungee mode.
+- Add ConsoleCommands (
+- 1-arenaList
+- 2-delateArena
+- 3-reload
+)
 ###### Language | Per player language system:
 - each player can receive messages, holograms, GUIs etc. in their desired language. /bw lang.
 - you can either remove or add new languages.
 - team names, group names, shop contents and a lot more can be translated in your languages.
 - custom titles and subtitles for [starting countdown](https://gitlab.com/andrei1058/BedWars1058/-/wikis/language-configuration#custom-title-sub-title-for-arena-countdown).
+- custom messages for Deposit, Deposit All, Deposit All in Team Inventory, Deposit All in Personal Inventory, Deposit All in Ender Chest, Deposit All in Team Chest, Deposit All in Personal Chest and Deposit All in Ender Chest messages.
 ###### Lobby removal | Optional:
 The waiting-lobby inside the map can be removed once the game starts.